Leo-Corporation/LeoCorpLibrary-Web/documentation/Compatibility.md

 - .NET Core 3.1
 - .NET Framework 4.7.2

 Some features may or may not be available in .NET Core or in .NET Framework.
-That's why in each features' documentation, we added a little table to indicate it's compatibilty.
+That's why in each features' documentation, we added a little table to indicate it's compatibility.

 ::: tip Note
 The above framework list can be updated at any time.